 - 1 Defender Rights Centre (DRC) in New Delhi.

 - 890 justice sector officials trained through roundtables

 - 31,919 people reached through rights awareness

-IBJ’s India program kicked off in 2008 with an International Criminal Defense Training in New Delhi.
-Four Supreme Court justices, including the Chief Justice, 16 High Court judges, and over 130 Indian legal aid lawyers, representing 26 of the 28 states in India, participated in the event, with the San Francisco Public Defender’s office providing pro-bono training.
+- Holding a criminal defender training with Four Supreme Court justices, including the Chief Justice, 16 High Court judges, and over 130 Indian legal aid lawyers, representing 26 of the 28 states in India, participated in the event, with the San Francisco Public Defender’s office providing pro-bono training.